franknoirot/megan-rodgers/projects/personal-space-invader.md

           alt: alt text
     name: Collection
 ---
-Womenswear collection inspired by public transportation and specifically my years taking the subway in New York City.
+Womenswear collection inspired by public transportation and my years taking the subway in New York City.
 I was inspired by how we interact with people in these intimate proximities but still place significant distance between ourselves and strangers.
 Prints and graphics were inspired by crowds,